aarokorhonen/json-log-filter/README.md

 -   `--invalid-json` (`error` | `skip`) _(Optional, defaults to `error`)_: Specify behavior when consuming invalid JSON lines.
 With `error`, the process exits with a non-zero exit code.
 With `skip`, the invalid line is silently filtered out and ignored.

+-   `--dry-run` _(Optional)_: Displays filter results with colorized output: lines that pass the specified filter rules are displayed in bold green text.
+Lines that would be filtered out are displayed in gray text.
+Using this option requires stdout to be a terminal with color support (set the `FORCE_COLOR` environment variable to `1` to always use colored output; see [details](https://github.com/chalk/supports-color/)).

 -   `--debug-print-config` _(Optional)_: Print out resolved configuration and exit.

 ## Development